Oaxaca en la historia y en el mito: Carlos María de Bustamante (1774-1848)

-In the picture above, one resource suggests General Antonio de León stands beside Carlos María de Bustamante.
-He was a famous son of Oaxaca born in Huajuapan de León, Oaxaca and in 1821 he funded and led an army that liberated the city of Oaxaca from Spanish rule.
-He was a governor of Oaxaca and also commanded the military in Oaxaca after Mexico was granted independence.
-In 1847 he valiantly led Mexican troops against the much stronger American invaders in the Battle of Molino del Rey.
-He was killed and the victorious Americans advanced on Mexico City.
+In the picture above, one resource suggests General Antonio de León stands beside the gray-skinned Carlos María de Bustamante.
+De León was a famous son of Oaxaca born in Huajuapan de León, Oaxaca and in 1821 he funded and led an army that liberated the city of Oaxaca from Spanish rule.
+He was a governor of Oaxaca and also commanded the military in Oaxaca.
+In 1847 he valiantly led Mexican troops against the much stronger American invaders in the Battle of Molino del Rey, near Mexico City.
+He was killed and the victorious Americans advanced on Mexico City and won the war.

-The picture below, the only one available on the internet does not look like the man beside Bustamante but there is another image of General Antonio de León posted on the internet from a reputable source that cannot be posted here for copyright reasons and it does look like the image on the mural.
-It can be seen here.
-And placing General Antonio de León beside Carlos María de Bustamante is logical because both represented Oaxaca, along with 10 others, in the Congreso Constituyente to write a new constitution for Mexico.
+The picture below, labeled Antonio de León, does look like the man beside Bustamante.
+Another image below, a statue in front of Oaxaca's cathedral, points out the importance of de Leon.